Blackface: Panama

 Portobelo's Carnival and Congo dance in Panama include a use of blackface as a form of celebration of African history, an emancipatory symbol.
 Black men paint their faces with charcoal which represents three things.
 Firstly, the blackface is used as a tool to remember their African ancestors.
 Secondly, the black face is representative of the disguise or concealment on the run which slaves would have used to evade the Spanish colonizers.
 Lastly, the practice of blackface is used as a way to signify the code or "secret language" which slaves would have used during the time of the Spanish occupation.
 During the celebration, for example, good morning will mean good night, and wearing black, or in this case wearing blackface, which normally denotes a time of mourning, is instead used as a way to represent a time of celebration.

+Philippines

+In 2011, a television drama in the Philippines titled Nita Negrita was widely criticized in the media and by academics.

 Portugal and Brazil

 Use of black performance in impersonations was quite frequently used in the impressions show A Tua Cara não Me É Estranha, with blackface impressions of Michael Jackson, Siedah Garrett, Tracy Chapman, Louie Armstrong, Nat King Cole, among others.
 In 2018, Eduardo Madeira dressed up as Serena Williams, adding an African accent the tennis player does not have in real life.

 In Brazil, there has been at least some history of non-comedic use of blackface, using white actors for black characters like Uncle Tom (although the practice of "racelift", or making black/mulatto characters into mestiços/swarthy whites/caboclos, is more frequent than blackface).
 Use of blackface in humor has been used more rarely than in Portugal, although it also continues into this century (but it creates major uproar among the sizeable and more politically active Afro-Brazilian community).